nestjs/docs.nestjs.com/content/graphql/quick-start.md

 [GraphQL](https://graphql.org/) is a powerful query language for APIs and a runtime for fulfilling those queries with your existing data.
 It's an elegant approach that solves many problems typically found with REST APIs.
 For background, we suggest reading this [comparison](https://dev-blog.apollodata.com/graphql-vs-rest-5d425123e34b) between GraphQL and REST.
 GraphQL combined with [TypeScript](https://www.typescriptlang.org/) helps you develop better type safety with your GraphQL queries, giving you end-to-end typing.

 In this chapter, we assume a basic understanding of GraphQL, and focus on how to work with the built-in `@nestjs/graphql` module.
-The `GraphQLModule` can be configured to use [Apollo](https://www.apollographql.com/) server (with the `@nestjs/apollo` driver) and [Mercurius](https://github.com/mercurius-js/mercurius) (with the `@nestjs/mercurius`).
-We provide official integrations for these proven GraphQL packages to provide a simple way to use GraphQL with Nest.
+The `GraphQLModule` can be configured to use [Apollo](https://www.apollographql.com/) server (with the `@nestjs/apollo` driver), [Mercurius](https://github.com/mercurius-js/mercurius) (with the `@nestjs/mercurius`) and [GraphQL Yoga](https://github.com/charlypoly/graphql-yoga-nestjs) (with the `@graphql-yoga/nestjs`).
+We provide integrations for these proven GraphQL packages to provide a simple way to use GraphQL with Nest.
 You can also build your own dedicated driver (read more on that [here](/graphql/other-features#creating-a-custom-driver)).

 #### Installation